 Maxine Klein Asher established ‘American World University’, generally considered to be a diploma mill.
 She founded the organization in 1990 as a distance learning institution for post-secondary education.
-Her so-called ‘school’ did not required fluency in English and was awarding credits for students’ life experience as well.
+Her so-called ‘school’ did not require fluency in English and was awarding credits for students’ life experience as well.

 Asher, who died in 2015, was raised in California, and she was in certain circles known for her Atlantis research in Spain.
 She had earned a bachelor’s degree in psychology (University of California, LA), after which she was working for several years as a teacher in public education.
 Later she went on to earn her master’s degree in ancient history (CalState, Northridge), a doctorate in education (Walden University), and a doctorate in linguistics (University of Granada, Spain)